3db/3db/docs_src/usage/quickstart.rst

 Logging settings
 """""""""""""""""""
 Finally, the user has to specify how to log or dump the result logs generated by 3DB.
-The output returned by each 3DB rendering consists of the rendered image(s), the prediction (based on the evaluation module), the control parameters of the current render, in addition to several other meta-data (object ID, image ID, etc).
-Part of these info can be dumped as JSON files, others as images and so forth.
+The output returned by each 3DB rendering consists of the rendered image(s), the prediction (based on the evaluation module), the control parameters of the current render, in addition to several other pieces of meta-data (object ID, image ID, etc).
+Parts of this information can be dumped into JSON files, parts can be saved as image files, and other parts can be saved via other loggers as well.

 3DB thus comes with a number of default ``loggers`` that allow the user to easily read the data.
 These can be found in :mod:`threedb.result_logging`.
-Here are snippets of how to add each logger type to your yaml file.
+Here are snippets of how to add each logger type to your YAML file.

 .. tabs::